ncatlab/nlab-content/pages/6/3/7/1/1736/content.md

 For standard references see at _[[model category]]_.

-An exmaple of an equivalence of [[homotopy categories]] of model categories which does not lift to a Quillen equivalence is in
+An example of an equivalence of [[homotopy categories]] of model categories which does not lift to a Quillen equivalence is in

 * [[Daniel Dugger]], [[Brooke Shipley]], _A curious example of triangulated-equivalent model categories wich are not Quillen equivalent_, Algebraic & Geometric Topology 9 (2009) ([pdf](http://homepages.math.uic.edu/~bshipley/dugger.shipley.curious.example.pdf))
  {#DuggerShipley09}